modelcontextstandard/.github/profile/README.md

 [example-drivers] - A sample driver repo for tutorials and testing. (coming soon) <br>
 [mcs-tool-driver-filesystem-localfs](https://github.com/modelcontextstandard/mcs-tool-driver-filesystem-localfs) – A reference driver for local file system access. <br>
 <br>
-Best to start with reading the [specification](https://github.com/modelcontextstandard/specification) to understand the main concepts before starting to build your own drivers.
-Suggested is to read the Python SDK too to get an idea how to build an SDK in a different language.
+We recommend starting with the specification to understand the core ideas.
+Once familiar, dive into the Python SDK to see how drivers are built in practice.
+It also serves as a blueprint for implementing SDKs in other languages.